shugaa/estrella/README.txt

 written with Linux as a target OS in mind but porting to any libusb supported platform should be easy.
 If it takes any effort at all.

+A native Linux kernel driver implementation is also available by now but it does not offer all the nifty features present in the estrella user space implementation (e.g. averaging accross multiple scans).

 Estrella can only handle USB devices at the moment but should be easily extensible to drive IEEE-1284 connected equipment.